FireInsidE-fie/EPROM/vim.md

 ## Visual mode

 # Cheatsheet
+The cheasheet motions, commands and actions found below are to be executed in normal mode.
 ## Vim motions
 - `hjkl` : **Move one character** left, down, up and right respectively.
 - `w`: Go to the **beginning of the word**.